Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Heterogeneous Feature Spaces

-\paragraph{Feature Representation-based Transfer} By contrast to the scenario mentioned in Section~\ref{sec:heteSupHLR}, where the source and target datasets are different only in terms of feature spaces, another scenario assumes that both the feature spaces and the data distributions are different. \citeN{Shekhar2015} extend~\cite{Shekhar2013} to heterogeneous feature spaces, where the two projections and a latent dictionary are jointly learnt to simultaneously find a common discriminative low-dimensional space and reduce the distribution shift.
-Similarly, \citeN{Sukhija2016} use the shared label distributions present across the domains as pivots for learning a sparse feature transformation.
-The shared label distributions and the relationship between the feature spaces and the label distributions are estimated in a supervised manner using random forests.
-Hence, the higher-level representation and class-based criteria are used in both methods.
+Kulis et al.~\citeN{Kulis2011} extend \cite{Saenko2010} to learn an asymmetric mapping that transforms samples between domains using labelled data from both domains, with the similar assumption as \cite{Saenko2010} that the label spaces of target training set and target test set are non-overlapping subsets of source label space.
+Different from previous metric learning based domain adaptation that learns the asymmetric feature transformation between heterogeneous features \cite{Kulis2011}, the asymmetric metric of classifiers can also be learned to bridge source and target classifiers on heterogeneous features~\cite{Zhou2014}.

-\paragraph{Hybrid Knowledge Transfer} \citeN{Hoffman2013} extend~\cite{Kulis2011} to scale well to large dataset by proposing a Max-Margin Domain Transforms (MMDT) method that provides a way to adapt max-margin classifiers and an asymmetric transform jointly to optimize both the feature representation and the classifier parameters.
-The MMDT can be optimized quickly in linear space.
-Similar to~\cite{Shekhar2015,Sukhija2016}, \citeN{Shi2010} also assume both feature spaces and data distributions are different between datasets.
-They propose to learn a spectral embedding to unify the different feature spaces and use sample selection method to deal with distribution mismatch.
-Hence, both feature transformation and sample selection are preceded.
+\paragraph{Hybrid Approach} The first group of work focuses on cross-modal representation learning by combing class-based and higher level representation approaches.
+Gong et al.~\citeN{Gong2014a} propose a three-view Canonical Correlation Analysis (CCA) model that explicitly incorporates the high-level semantic information (i.e. high-level labels or topics) as a third view.
+A recent work\cite{Wang2017} incorporates the adversarial learning to the supervised representation learning for cross-modal retrieval.

-\subsection{Labelled Plus Unlabelled Target Dataset}
+Another line of research assumes that both the feature spaces and the data distributions are different.
+Shekhar et al.~\citeN{Shekhar2015} extend \cite{Shekhar2013} to heterogeneous feature spaces, where the two projections and a latent dictionary are jointly learned to simultaneously find a common discriminative low-dimensional space and reduce the distribution shift.
+Similarly, Sukhija et al.~\citeN{Sukhija2016} assume the label distributions between domains are shared.
+Then the shared label distributions are used as pivots to derive a sparse projection between the two domains.

-In this problem, both limited labelled and sufficient unlabelled target data are presented (Table~\ref{tab:HETESsemi}), which is named \textit{semi-supervised heterogeneous domain adaptation}.
+\subsection{Labelled plus Unlabelled Target Dataset}